Limits of relatively hyperbolic groups and Lyndon's completions: Embeddings into NTQ extensions

 The statement of the above theorem is still true if we replace the set of all homomorphisms $h:G\rightarrow \Gamma$ by the set of all $\Gamma$-homomorphisms.
 The proof is the same.
 Therefore, a similar diagram can be constructed for $\Gamma$-homomorphisms $G\rightarrow \Gamma$.

-{\em Proof of Theorem D.} According to the construction of Makanin-Razborov diagram the set $Hom (G,\Gamma )$ is divided into a finite number of families.
+{\em Proof of Theorem D.} Let $G$ be a finitely generated freely indecomposable group discriminated by $\Gamma$.
+According to the construction of Makanin-Razborov diagram the set $Hom (G,\Gamma )$ is divided into a finite number of families.
 Therefore one of these families contains a discriminating set of homomorphisms.
 Each family corresponds to a sequence of fully residually $\Gamma$ groups (see \cite{KMel}) where $G_{i+1}$ is a proper quotient of $G_i$ and $\pi _{i}:G_i\rightarrow G_{i+1}$ is an epimorphism.
-Similarly to Lemma 16 from \cite{KMel}, for a discriminating family $\pi _i$ is a monomorphism for the following subgroups $H$ in the JSJ decomposition $D_i$ of $G_i$ \begin{enumerate} \item $H$ is a rigid subgroup in $D_i$; \item $H$ is an edge subgroup in $D_i$; \item $H$ is the subgroup of an abelian vertex groups $A$ in $D_i$ generated by the canonical images in $A$ of the edge groups of the edges of $D_i$ adjacent to $A$. \end{enumerate}
+Similarly to Lemma 16 from \cite{KMel}, for a discriminating family $\pi _i$ is a monomorphism for the following subgroups $H$ in the JSJ decomposition ${\mathcal D}_i$ of $G_i$ \begin{enumerate} \item $H$ is a rigid subgroup in ${\mathcal D}_i$; \item $H$ is an edge subgroup in ${\mathcal D}_i$; \item $H$ is the subgroup of an abelian vertex groups $A$ in ${\mathcal D}_i$ generated by the canonical images in $A$ of the edge groups of the edges of ${\mathcal D}_i$ adjacent to $A$. \end{enumerate}